 If for any reason you pop out one of your in-ears when you’re performing a show and try to put it back later, we highly recommend drying your ears first with a towel or any piece of paper towel before inserting the in-ear piece back in.
 Moisture inside the soundtubes could block the sound.
 You should let them dry for at least one day, if the problem persists you can contact customer support and they will help you with the repair process.

-Bad Condition Cable
+Bad Cable Condition

 Plug in to a different music source and test to see if both monitors are working.
 Detach the cable from your in-ears.
 When detaching the cable, grab the socket close to the earphone to pull out never to pull on the cable itself.
 Switch cable connections and re-attach.
 Note: Make sure the left and right dot indicators are facing the part of the earphone that enters your ear.
 Plug your in-ears into a music source to test the sound.
 If you now have no sound in the monitor that was working before, you have a bad cable and will need purchase a new one.
-If you have determined that the cable is good, then something is wrong with your in-ears and you should send them for repair.
+If you have determined that the cable is good,

 At first, inserting your monitors may seem a bit difficult.
 However, with some time and practice it can quickly become second nature.
 How do you know if your earphones fit correctly?
 You can tell by the full, rich sound!
 For full response, your earphones require deep insertion, creating a complete seal against ambient noise.
 An incomplete seal results in the loss of bass response.